netzpirat/guard-cucumber/README.md

     guard: --format progress --strict --tags ~@wip

-Now you want to make guard-cucumber use that profile by passing '--profile guard` to the `:cli`.
+Now you want to make guard-cucumber use that profile by passing '--profile guard' to the `:cli`.

 ## Cucumber with Spork